Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 This is the working man’s Martin-Quality guitar

-The Martin X Series D-X2E an affordable guitar made of sustainable, less costly materials.
+The Martin X Series D-X2E is an affordable guitar made of sustainable, less costly materials.
 Still, it’s a nice-looking guitar, and the quality is superb!
 It plays and sounds like a Martin; loud and proud with lots of low-end.

 This Dreadnought-sized model has a Sitka spruce top and high-pressure laminate (HPL) back and sides.
 You do get Fishman MX electronics built-in for plugged-in performance and direct recording.

-Playability is great thanks to the Performing Artist neck with High-Performance taper.
+Playability is great thanks to the Performing Artist neck with a High-Performance taper.
 You’ll never have any issues with intonation due to the compensated Tusq saddle.

 I was curious to see how the HPL sides and back felt.
-It has a nice texture and also feels very durable, while it doesn’t feel exactly the same as real wood, it isn’t super light or cheap-feeling either.
+It has a nice texture and also feels very durable.
+While it doesn’t feel exactly the same as real wood, it isn’t super light or cheap-feeling either.
 Doesn’t seem like a noticeable sacrifice in any way, and if it makes the guitar a little more affordable, that’s a win-win.

 The fingerboard and bridge are made of Katalox (Mexican royal ebony), and while it seems that the color of that particular species can vary quite a bit, it’s mostly nice and dark.